cecton/blog/content/posts/unwrapping-options-and-results-part1.md

 Handling a Wrapper Type
 -----------------------

-The point of using a wrapper type is to enforce the developer to handle the wrapper type.
-Since the value is wrapped in an `Option`, the only way to get the value back is to handle the case were the `Option` is `Some` and when it is `None`.
+The point of using a wrapper type is to force the developer to handle all cases, including the failing ones.
+Since the value is wrapped in an `Option`, the only way to get the value back is to handle the case were the `Option`'s variant is `Some` and when it is `None`.
 This is usually done using `match` or `if let`.
 Example with `match`:

 ```rust
 //      variable name     type                value